 What is Round Up for FSU?

 Round Up for FSU is a philanthropic initiative.
-Round Up for FSU was launched by Florida State University’s Office of Business Services in July 2016, and partnered with the Student Government Association in August 2019.
-Round Up for FSU gives customers at specific campus retail locations the opportunity to “Round Up” their purchases to the nearest quarter (25¢).
+Round Up for FSU was launched by Florida State University's Office of Business Services in July 2016 and partnered with the Student Government Association in August 2019.
+Round Up for FSU allows customers at specific campus retail locations to "Round Up" purchases to the nearest quarter (25¢).
 The difference is automatically donated to the FSU Food For Thought Student Food Pantry.
-Rounding Up is conducted solely on a voluntary basis, and only applies to point of sale purchases with cash, credit, and debit.
+Rounding Up is conducted voluntarily and only applies to point-of-sale purchases made with a credit/debit card or cash*.

 Where can you Round Up for FSU?